FSO-Salary

 This means if you fly into Yemen from Egypt, do three hours of work, and then are wheels up before the four-hour mark, you do not receive danger pay.

-Danger pay designation, and the amount of allowance, is reviewed annually.
+The designation of danger pay and the amount of the allowance are reviewed annually.

 For more information, visit the FAQ concerning danger pay.